Debt Camel

 At first sight, this is the classic hard and quick or slow and easy choice.

-If you are snowballing or in a DMP, then not having that latte every morning on the way to work will save you nearly £500 a year so your debts are going to be cleared quicker.
+If you are snowballing or in a DMP, then not having that latte most mornings on the way to work will save you over £1,000 a year so your debts can be cleared quicker.

 For real ‘non-essentials’ this makes a lot of sense – check out MoneySavingExpert’s Demotivator Calculator!